jaeho3690/LIDC-IDRI-Preprocessing/README.md

 cancerous.
 In the Lidc Dataset, each nodule is annotated at a maximum of 4 doctors.
 Each doctors have annotated the malignancy of each nodule in the scale of 1 to 5.
 I have chosed the median high label for each nodule as the final malignancy.
 The meta_csv data contains all the information and will be used later in the classification stage.
 This prepare_dataset.py looks for the lung.conf file.
 The configuration file should be in the same directory.

+To make a train/val/test split
+A nodule may contain several slices of images.
+Some researches have taken each of these slices indpendent from each other.
+However, I believe that these image slices should not be seen as independent from one another.
+Thus, I have tried to maintain a same set of nodule images to be included in the same split.
+Although this apporach reduces the accuracy of test results, it seems to be the right approach.

+To make the split, run the jupyter file.
+This will create a clean_meta.csv, meta.csv containing information about the nodules, train/val/test split.

 ## 4. Data folder